x10-lang/x10/x10.dist/samples/resiliency/README.txt

 You need to kill place(s) manually to test the resiliency.
 Note that place 0 should not be killed in current implementation.

+Known limitations:
+- Currently, only "X10_RESILIENT_MODE=1" is supported.
+- Current implementation needs more internal threads to run.
+If you encounter a "TOO MANY THREADS" error, try to increase "X10_MAX_THREADS".
+- Both of native and managed X10 are supported, but only for sockets (default) backend.
+- Clocked finish and workstealing are not supported yet.